binipringle/crim-outline/index.md

 ## Legality and previously defined conduct

-<b>Commonwealth v.
+<p style="margin-left:7%; margin-right:10%;"><b>Commonwealth v.
 Mochan (1955)</b> (Mochan said obscene and sexually suggestive things to Mrs. Zivkovich; convicted under common law of “violating public morality” [p.91]) <i>Also falls under violation of due process because vague</i></p>

 <p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> The court cannot create a crime; only the legislature can create a crime.</p>

-<p style="margin-left:10%; margin-right:10%;">No punishment without law: <b>NYPL § 5.05 (3)</b> “The provisions of this chapter do not apply to or govern the construction of and punishment for any offense committed prior to the effective date of this chapter, or the construction and application of any defense to a prosecution for such an offense.
-Such an offense must be construed and punished according to the provisions of law existing at the time of the commission thereof in the same manner as if this chapter had not been enacted.”</p>
+No punishment without law: <b>NYPL § 5.05 (3)</b> “The provisions of this chapter do not apply to or govern the construction of and punishment for any offense committed prior to the effective date of this chapter, or the construction and application of any defense to a prosecution for such an offense.
+Such an offense must be construed and punished according to the provisions of law existing at the time of the commission thereof in the same manner as if this chapter had not been enacted.”

 ## Due process